brtrdkeller/Assistance-UNSSC-courses/index.md

 ## Presentation

-Moddle is a learning platform which is taking care about digital accessibility.
-UNSSC is asking to test a basic navigation.
+Moddle is a learning platform which is allready taking care about digital accessibility.
+UNSSC is asking to test a basic navigation, not the whole website (Because they can't act on it).

 UNSCC create some development over the Moddle platform.
-They want us to test especially this specifics development.
+They want us to test especially this specifics developments.

 Be careful, we have only one authentification code.
-So maybe some parameters can be modify wether by Prashant or by testing users.
-It can affect bookmarking especially.
+Maybe some parameters can be modified wether by Prashant or by testing users.
+It can affect bookmarking especially, or the progression in a course.

 ## Goals

 1. Find the critical Issues
 1. Find the more valuable Issues
-1. Insist on specific component coded by UNSSC
+1. Insist on specific component coded by UNSSC (Dashboard and Profile Page, I noted)
-1. Communicate correctly on the main recommandation
+1. Communicate precisely on the main recommandation

 ## Tree Structure

 ### Login

- 1. Home Page (Redirect to different courses platform)
+ 1. Home Page (Page who is redirecting to different courses platform, but not functional)
  2. Login (Login Form)
  3. Password forgotten (Form)

 ### Courses

- 1. Dashboard or My Learning
+ 1. Dashboard or My Learning (The both are present only on this test platform)
  2. Course Catalogue (Landing page of a search)
  3. Course Unit (Called "Best Value Unit")

 ### My account

  1. My profile
- 2. Preferences
+ 2. Preferences (Only for users test)
     1. Notification Preference
     2. Change Password